Proxmox-Cloud/pve_cloud/docs/bootstrap.md

     version: $LATEST_TAG_VERSION
 ```
 * run `ansible-galaxy install -r requirements.yaml`, then install the python requirements from `pip install -r ~/.ansible/collections/ansible_collections/pve/cloud/meta/ee-requirements.txt`.
-* you also might want to creata a `ansible.cfg` file on the top level of your repo with the following content:
+* you also might want to create a `ansible.cfg` file on the top level of your repo with the following content:
 ```ini
 [defaults]
 # on recreating vms this will prevent issues executing the playbook